Monica Ramon: Acting career

 Monica's first acting role was in the Spanish television series Happy End (1997), working alongside the marquee Spanish actress Monica Lopez, playing the role of Malvada.
 Later that same year she was featured in the Spanish feature film, Primats, working with the renowned Spanish director Carlos Jover.

 Monica went on to study acting at the Chekov Theater in Madrid.
 She left Barcelona for Madrid in 2000 by herself and spent four years studying and acting on stage.
 Her studies included the Stanislavsky Method under acting coach Angel Gutierrez.
 During that period of time she established herself as a serious stage actress and developed an impressive stage resume, including winning a best actress stage award for work in a Tennessee Williams play at the Karpas Theater as a part of the Trapola theater company.

 Recent success

-Monica came to the United States in 2006 and immediately found work in several television shows and film productions as well as T.V. commercials in the Los Angeles area.
-2008 will be remembered as a banner year for Miss Ramon, having been cast in roles in four films - Dirty Girl, XII, Polanski and Mexican Gangster in the first half of the year alone.
+Monica went to the United States in 2006 and immediately found work in several television shows and film productions as well as T.V. commercials in the Los Angeles area.
+2008 will be remembered as a banner year for Ramon, having been cast in roles in four films - Dirty Girl, XII, Polanski and Mexican Gangster in the first half of the year alone.